Etna: the fiery giant of Sicily

 - historic lateral eruptions

-It can be easily observed from panoramic viewpoints such as Belvedere di Serracozzo and Monte Zoccolaro, and it is also ideal for medium-difficulty excursions.
+It can be easily viewed from panoramic points such as Belvedere di Serracozzo and Monte Zoccolaro, and is also ideal for medium-difficulty excursions.

 Silvestri Craters: the accessible face of Etna